-It’s been almost 2 years since I completed Jalup Expert, the final piece to the 5,000 card sentence series to take you as far into the land of fluency as possible.
-I’m extremely happy with how the original series turned out, and I appreciate all the continued support I had received then and still do now.
+It’s been almost 2 years since I completed Jalup Hero, the final piece to the 5,000 card sentence series to take you as far into the land of fluency as possible.
+I was extremely happy with how the original series turned out, and I appreciate all the continued support I had received then and still do now.
 I had said that this was the end of the sentence series.
 And I’ve covered a lot here on Jalup now.

 Kana Conqueror masters the kana.